-For help changing the configuration, see Chapter 5, "Configuring the Reader," or the "Display Setup" command in Chapter 12.
+For help changing the configuration, see Chapter 5, "Configuring the Reader," or "Display Setup" in Chapter 12.

-Note: If you are working at the DOS prompt, Intermec recommends that you set the display size to $25 \times 80$ or you may see inconsistent display results.
+Note: If you are working at the DOS prompt, Intermec recommends that you set the display size to 25 x 80 or you may see inconsistent display results.

-List of Display Sizes and P arameters Display Size Parameters 25 x 80 You can set these parameters: (25 lines by 80 characters) Video Mode: Set normal- or double-width characters.
+Display Size Parameters 25 x 80 You can set these parameters: (25 lines by 80 characters) Video Mode: Set normal- or double-width characters.
 If you use double-width characters, the display size is 25 x 40.
 For each character width, you can also choose either Monochrome or Color mode.
-For help, see the "Display Setup" command in Chapter 12.
-Scroll Line: Set the line at which the display scrolls to 8, 16, or 25.
-Note: If you run an application that uses a 25 line by 80 character display, the reader display will scroll at line 25.
+For help, see "Display Setup" in Chapter 12.
+Scroll Line: Set the line at which the display scrolls to 8, 16, or 25 Note: If you run an application that uses a 25 line by 80 character display, the reader display will scroll at line 25.
 Character Height: Set normal- or double-height characters.
-16 x 20 These parameters are automatically set: (16 lines by 20 characters) Video Mode: Normal-width characters Scroll Line: Line 16 Character Height: Normal-height characters 8 x 20 These parameters are automatically set: (8 lines by 20 characters) Video Mode: Normal-width characters Scroll Line: Line 8 Character Height: Double-height characters 16 x 10 These parameters are automatically set: (16 lines by 10 characters) Video Mode: Double-width characters Scroll Line: Line 16 Character Height: Normal-height characters 8 x 10 These parameters are automatically set: (8 lines by 10 characters) Video Mode: Double-width characters Scroll Line: Line 8 Character Height: Double-height characters
+16 x 20 These parameters are automatically set.
+(16 lines by 20 characters) Video Mode: Normal-width characters Scroll Line: Line 16 Character Height: Normal-height characters 8 x 20 These parameters are automatically set: (8 lines by 20 characters) Video Mode: Normal-width characters Scroll Line: Line 8 Character Height: Double-height characters 16 x 10 These parameters are automatically set: (16 lines by 10 characters) Video Mode: Double-width characters Scroll Line: Line 16 Character Height: Normal-height characters 8 x 10 These parameters are automatically set: (8 lines by 10 characters) Video Mode: Double-width characters Scroll Line: Line 8 Character Height: Double-height characters